 Monday, June 6, 2016

-Yearning to return to our native lands and original places of abode is one of the strongest emotions that rules and drives us.
-Nostalgia is thus a very noble and fundamental emotion of human beings.
-But for Milan Kundera, who was born in Czechoslovakia and later settled in France, nostalgia is a complex feeling that comes with different significances.
+Yearning to return to our native lands and original places of abode is not merely a noble feeling; it is also one of the strongest emotions that rules and drives us.
+But for Milan Kundera, who was born in Czechoslovakia and later settled in France, nostalgia is a far more complex feeling that comes with different significances.

 Czechoslovakia was born at the end of the First World War, disappeared during the Second World War and reappeared thereafter.
 It was literally effaced from the map of European Civilization during Russian occupation till about the fall of communism in 1989.
-How would a fine novelist like Milan Kundera, now settled in France after leaving Czechoslovakia, find such changes in the status of his motherland land when he is swept by nostalgia?
+How would a fine novelist like Milan Kundera find such changes in the status of his motherland land when he is swept by that noble feeling of nostalgia?
 And how would that generate different possibilities of human existence?
 Milan Kundera’s novel “Ignorance” is deep meditation on the feeling of nostalgia as it comes up with moving pictures, insights and some important questions.
 The story moves around two strangers---a man and a woman who had earlier met but once----who are visiting their motherland after a long gap; it’s a story about what happens to them and what happens between them.

-Surely returning to one’s own motherland with a sense of nostalgia after a long gap may apparently be a happy affair.
+Returning to one’s own motherland with after a long gap may apparently be a happy affair.
 But not always; at times it would be far more complex.
 We mostly leave in the presence and the present concerns; our memory of the past is buried under layers of later experiences and these past memories surface sometimes only under the powerful pull of nostalgia.
 The shared memories may under such circumstances be available to the one who is plagued by nostalgia and not to others.
 Such asymmetries of memories make people strangers even in their homelands.

 No wonder then Milan Kundera finds “Nostalgia” a powerful theme that becomes far more fertile in generating different experiences and different possibilities of existence.
 Alienation, nostalgia and home-coming runs through Milan Kundera’s “Ignorance”, which is a beautifully crafted novella.
 This is the story of Irena and Josef, two strangers originally from Czechoslovakia, who had left Czechoslovakia in the past, had met only once when they left Czechoslovakia and who later on meet briefly in Prague while on their respective short visit to their motherland.
 Their love story, that began and apparently ended in their only visit twenty years ago, remains deeply etched in their minds.
 How do they react to each other when they meet after twenty years under similar circumstances?
 Were they really welcome in Prague?
 Was their visit spiritually and historically redeeming enough that would elevate nostalgia that propelled them to go to Prague?